Esther: Narrative

 While Ahasuerus is in the garden, Haman throws himself at Esther's feet asking for mercy.
 Upon returning from the garden, the king is further enraged.
 As it was the custom to eat on reclining couches, it appears to the king as if Haman is attacking Esther.
 He orders Haman to be removed from his sight.
 While Haman is being led out, Harvona, a civil servant, tells the king that Haman had built a gallows for Mordecai, "who had saved the king's life".
 In response, the king says "Hang him (Haman) on it".

 After Haman is put to death, Ahasuerus gives Haman's estate to Esther.
 Esther tells the king about Mordecai being her relative, and the king makes Mordecai his adviser.
 When Esther asks the king to revoke the order exterminating the Jews, the king is initially hesitant, saying that an order issued by the king cannot be repealed.
-Ahasuerus allows Esther and Mordecai to draft another order, with the seal of the king and in the name of the king, to allow the Jewish people to defend themselves and fight with their oppressors on the thirteenth day of Adar.
+Ahasuerus allows Esther and Mordecai to write another order, with the seal of the king and in the name of the king, to allow the Jewish people to defend themselves and fight with their oppressors on the thirteenth day of Adar.

 On the thirteenth day of Adar, the same day that Haman had set for them to be killed, the Jews defend themselves in all parts of the kingdom and rest on the fourteenth day of Adar.
 The fourteenth day of Adar is celebrated with the giving of charity, exchanging foodstuffs, and feasting.
 In Susa, the Jews of the capital were given another day to kill their oppressors; they rested and celebrated on the fifteenth day of Adar, again giving charity, exchanging foodstuffs, and feasting as well.

 The Jews established an annual feast, the feast of Purim, in memory of their deliverance.
 Haman having set the date of the thirteenth of Adar to commence his campaign against the Jews, this determined the date of the festival of Purim.